jkempf42/kube-volttron/cluster-config/README.md

 - Get the MAC address of the network interfaces using the command `ip link` or `ifconfig -a`,
 - Check the product\_uuid by using the command `sudo cat /sys/class/dmi/id/product_uuid`.

-Kubernetes also needs specific ports to be free, see [here](https://kubernetes.io/docs/reference/ports-and-protocols/) for list.
-You can check which ports are being used with:

-	sudo ss -lntp

 ### Turning off swap